Blog

 Tableau alternatives - Luzmo

-Looking for a business intelligence platform that allows you to create and embed dashboards in your software product?
-Luzmo is the fastest, most efficient and affordable alternative to Tableau.
+Looking for a business intelligence platform that lets you create and embed dashboards directly in your software product?
+Luzmo is the fastest, most flexible, and most affordable alternative to Tableau.
+It's purpose-built for teams that need embedded analytics that actually fit their product.

 Or simply book a demo with our team so we can tell you more about how Luzmo works.